That's Love, That It Is

-"That's Love, That It Is" is a song by English synth-pop duo Blancmange, released on 18 November 1983 as the second single from their second studio album Mange Tout (1984).
+"That's Love, That It Is" is a song by the English synth-pop duo Blancmange, released on 18 November 1983 as the second single from their second studio album Mange Tout (1984).
 It was written by Neil Arthur and Stephen Luscombe, and produced by John Luongo.
 "That's Love, That It Is" reached No. 33 in the UK and remained in the charts for eight weeks.
 In January 1985, the song, paired with "Game Above My Head", reached No. 16 on the US Billboard Hot Dance/Disco chart.

 A music video was filmed to promote the single.
 It was directed by Tim Pope and achieved light rotation on MTV.

 Critical reception

 Upon release, Jools Holland, reviewing for Number One, stated: "I like the song.
 The production, however, is a little bit 'standard contemporary'."
 Billboard commented: "Domestic issue of a single that saw some chart action as an import earlier this year; duo's electronic zest is good for a second listen."